cloudarena/slate/source/includes/_reservations.md

-**provider_number** | Reservation code on Sales Channel (can be blank*) **channel** | Sales channel code (can be blank*) **state** | Reservation status on HotelRunner (`reserved`,`confirmed`, `canceled`)* **guest** | Guest name, who made the reservation **cancel_reason** | Cancel reason (can be blank*) **completed_at** | The time that shows when HotelRunner received the reservation (UTC)
+**provider_number** | Reservation code on Sales Channel (can be blank*) **channel** | Sales channel code (can be blank*) **state** | Reservation status on HotelRunner (`reserved`,`confirmed`, `canceled`)* **modified** | Flag that shows whether the reservation has been modified after your latest activity or not.
+**guest** | Guest name, who made the reservation **cancel_reason** | Cancel reason (can be blank*) **completed_at** | The time that shows when HotelRunner received the reservation (UTC)